ANACAPRI & CAPRI, ART AND THE JET SET

 - Marina Grande

-- Anacapri: Villa San Michele and its fine 17th-century furniture and archaeological artefacts
+- Anacapri: Villa San Michele

-- Capri: Piazza Umberto I, Faraglioni (sea stacks)
+- Capri: Piazza Umberto I

-What you need to know
+Good to know